xinyuelxy/Fairness-Testing-of-Autonomous-Driving-Systems-deprecated/README.md

 In addition,  we also provide the partitioned datasets from the scenario labeling discussed in <u>Section 3.3.3</u>.
 The scripts employed for partitioning these datasets can be located in the "Scripts" directory.
 RQ2 focuses on real-world key scenarios, each having its respective sub-folder: brightness, contrast, and weather.
 Detailed information is presented in "*Table 5: Number of images in different brightness levels, contrast levels, and weather conditions*."

 ## Training Details of Open-Source Models
+Our analysis utilizes two types of training datasets for the eight pedestrian detectors.
+General object detectors, including YOLOX, RetinaNet, Faster RCNN, and Cascade RCNN, are trained using the MS COCO training dataset (https://mmdetection.readthedocs.io/en/latest/model_zoo.html).
+Pedestrian-specific detectors are trained on the Citypersons datasets (https://paperswithcode.com/dataset/citypersons).
+Below link is the detailed specifications of these training datasets:

 | Name                             | Total Images | Images with Pedestrians | Pedestrian Bounding Boxes |
 |----------------------------------|--------------|-------------------------|--------------------------|